HALO Breast Pap-Test

 The L-Dex measurement is a simple but effective tool to help Dr. Kaufman identify if fluid pressure in the arms is increasing.
 This may indicate the beginning of lymphedema.
 Appropriate treatment can then be undertaken to help prevent Lymphedema from becoming a serious problem.

-BRCA 1-2 Gene Testing
+BRCA 1-2 Gene Testing/Breast Cancer Specific Genetic Testing

 While the specific cause of breast cancer is often unknown, a certain number of women may be genetically predisposed to developing this disease.
 Women with the BRCA 1 or BRCA 2 gene mutation carry an inherited risk of developing breast cancer.
+In addition, there are now at least 8 other genes that we can test for to identify a woman's risk for developing breast cancer.